-In 1995, the Group entered into a joint venture agreement with Promodes, now part of the Carrefour group, creating MAF Hypermarkets which was initially 75 per cent. owned by MAF Retail.
-Pursuant to a separate franchise agreement, MAF Hypermarkets initially became the exclusive franchisee of Carrefour for 15 countries in the MENA region - Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Oman, Pakistan, Qatar, Saudi Arabia, Syria, UAE and Yemen.
+In 1995, the Group entered into a joint venture agreement with Promodes, now part of the Carrefour group, creating Majid Al Futtaim Hypermarkets, which was initially 75 per cent. owned by Majid Al Futtaim Retail.
+Pursuant to a separate franchise agreement, Majid Al Futtaim Hypermarkets initially became the exclusive franchise of Carrefour for 15 countries in the MENA region - Bahrain, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Oman, Pakistan, Qatar, Saudi Arabia, Syria, UAE and Yemen.
 Under the terms of the franchise agreement, Carrefour provides trade signs, operating procedures and know-how (particularly in relation to hypermarket design, quality, health and safety standards and administration), assistance in supply chain management as well as access to product sourcing networks and training.
 In addition Carrefour is responsible for the sourcing of its private-label products, "Carrefour" and "N1".

-On 31 May 2011, the management of each of MAF Retail and Carrefour agreed to the extension of the franchise agreement between MAF Hypermarkets and Carrefour to four countries in the CIS: Armenia, Azerbaijan, Georgia and Kazakhstan.
+On 31 May 2011, the management of each of Majid Al Futtaim Retail and Carrefour agreed to the extension of the franchise agreement between Majid Al Futtaim Hypermarkets and Carrefour to four countries in the CIS: Armenia, Azerbaijan, Georgia and Kazakhstan.
 An amended franchise agreement reflecting these arrangements was entered into on 6 July 2011.

-MAF Holding entered into an agreement dated 22 May 2013 with Carrefour France SA (the Sale and Purchase Agreement) whereby MAF Holding acquired Carrefour France SA's 25 per cent. ownership interest in MAF Hypermarkets for a consideration of AED 2,555 million (the Acquisition).
+Majid Al Futtaim Holding entered into an agreement dated 22 May 2013 with Carrefour France SA (the "Sale and Purchase Agreement") whereby Majid Al Futtaim Holding acquired Carrefour France SA's 25 per cent. ownership interest in Majid Al Futtaim Hypermarkets for a consideration of AED 2,555 million (the "Acquisition").
 The Acquisition became effective on 25 June 2013.

-The Acquisition did not have a material impact on the financial position of the Group as MAF Hypermarkets was, prior to completion of the Acquisition, a fully consolidated subsidiary of MAF Holding for accounting purposes, save that, as the purchase consideration was higher than 25 per cent, of the net assets of MAF Hypermarkets, the Acquisition resulted in a reduction in Shareholders' equity in accordance with IFRS of approximately AED 2.1 billion on a Group consolidated basis.
+The Acquisition did not have a material impact on the financial position of the Group as Majid Al Futtaim Hypermarkets was, prior to completion of the Acquisition, a fully consolidated subsidiary of Majid Al Futtaim Holding for accounting purposes, save that, as the purchase consideration was higher than 25 per cent. of the net assets of Majid Al Futtaim Hypermarkets, the Acquisition resulted in a reduction in shareholders' equity in accordance with IFRS of approximately AED 2.1 billion on a Group consolidated basis.
 The impact of such reduction was substantially offset by an issuance of hybrid bonds, the proceeds of which were used to refinance the indebtedness incurred to finance the purchase price for the Acquisition and the hybrid bonds received full equity accounting treatment in accordance with IFRS.

-In addition, MAF Hypermarkets and Carrefour France SA have agreed to extend the franchise agreement currently in place between the two parties.
-The revised franchise agreement extends MAF Hypermarket's use of the Carrefour brand name until 2025 and provides MAF Hypermarkets with the opportunity to expand its use of the Carrefour brand into new jurisdictions (predominantly in Africa and in certain jurisdictions within the CIS) and in new formats (such as, for example, in relation to convenience stores and cash-and-carries) across the regions in which the Group currently operates.
+In addition, Majid Al Futtaim Hypermarkets and Carrefour France SA have agreed to extend the franchise agreement currently in place between the two parties.
+The revised franchise agreement extends Majid Al Futtaim Hypermarkets' use of the Carrefour brand name until 2025 and provides Majid Al Futtaim

+Hypermarkets with the opportunity to expand its use of the Carrefour brand into new jurisdictions (predominantly in Africa and in certain jurisdictions within the CIS) and in new formats (such as, for example, in relation to convenience stores and cash-and-carries) across the regions in which the Group currently operates.

-MAF Retail has agreed not to utilise any know-how gained in the operation of independent hypermarkets or supermarkets and is not permitted to sell the products of any of Carrefour's competitors.
+Majid Al Futtaim Retail has agreed, for the duration of the franchise agreement, not to utilise any knowhow gained in the operation of independent hypermarkets or supermarkets and is not permitted to sell the products of any of Carrefour's competitors.

-Carrefour charges MAF Retail a franchise fee based on sales made.
-MAF Retail is responsible for the day-to-day operation of each store, seeking approval from Carrefour for new store openings.
+Carrefour charges Majid Al Futtaim Retail a franchise fee based on sales made.
+Majid Al Futtaim Retail is responsible for the day-to-day operation of each store, seeking approval from Carrefour for new store openings and new country entry.